stark4n6/SQLiteWalker/README.md

 ## Acknowledgements
 What sparked the project was being able to hunt SQLite database files using Eric Zimmerman's [SQLECmd](https://github.com/EricZimmerman/SQLECmd/tree/master/SQLECmd) while just producing a list of files only (no map parsing).
 In the [DFIR Museum](https://github.com/AndrewRathbun/DFIRArtifactMuseum/tree/main/Android) there are similar text file outputs that Andrew Rathbun created which gave me the idea for this script.
 I want to thank Alexis Brignoni for small snippets of code pulled from ALEAPP.

-A big thank you to my colleague [Miguel Palma] (https://www.linkedin.com/in/miguel-angelo-palma)/[@Mipa97](https://github.com/Mipa97) for the v1 rework including the GUI updates.
+A big thank you to my colleague [Miguel Palma](https://www.linkedin.com/in/miguel-angelo-palma) / [@Mipa97](https://github.com/Mipa97) for the v1 rework including the GUI updates.